tomliddle/zio-example/README.md

-A basic zio app to explain the basics of ZIO
+An app to explain the basics of ZIO

 1. ZIO is a functional effect system (like monix, cats effect etc.)